 A recording of the webinar is available for purchase: $150 for FEMA members (online access), and $350 for non-members (CD recording).

-The University of FEMA is pleased to announce its newest offering: “An Introduction to FEMA GRAS™."
-Born out of the 1958 Food Additives Amendment, the FEMA GRAS™ program is today one of the most widely respected GRAS evaluation programs and is key to the safety evaluation of ingredients used in the creation of flavors for use in our favorite foods and beverages.
+“An Introduction to FEMA GRAS™" was born out of the 1958 Food Additives Amendment, the FEMA GRAS™ program is today one of the most widely respected GRAS evaluation programs and is key to the safety evaluation of ingredients used in the creation of flavors for use in our favorite foods and beverages.

-Join us on Wednesday, September 18, 2013, from 10:00am -12:00pm Eastern for an informative webinar that will discuss a variety of topics regarding the FEMA GRAS™ program, including:
+This informative webinar discusses a variety of topics regarding the FEMA GRAS™ program, including:

 This webinar is intended for everyone in the flavor industry -- from sales and marketing to regulatory affairs and R&D. Gaining a better understanding of the FEMA GRAS™ program will help you, your colleagues, and your customers better understand how these materials are determined to be safe for use.
 Those who do not work in the flavor industry will gain clear insight into a respected program that has served as a cornerstone in flavor safety evaluation for more than 50 years.